Meet The Woman Who Is Keeping Homes ‘LIT’ In Brooklyn and Beyond

 Denequa: [Laughs] No, I don’t have a team.
 I am my team.

 My life since I launched LIT has been different.
 It is difficult wearing every hat, but I feel like what works is finding balance and knowing what your limits are and not pushing yourself to the limit.
 Even though I am working for myself, some folks think that’s a luxury, that I am able to just get up when I want to.
 But it takes a lot of discipline.
 Like I wake up every morning around like 6:00 or 6:30 without an alarm.
 I’ve mastered my time without an alarm and the first thing I do, as far as work goes, is check my emails because e-mails are just the Holy Grail.
-I check my e-mail, and then I checked the orders that come in.
+I check my e-mail, and then I check the orders that come in.
 I have learned to keep a good amount of inventory in stock so I don’t have to pour candles every time I get a new order or whatever the case may be.

 I may schedule a meeting.
 I may have a photo shoot.
 I may have to meet with a client, or I may have to ship off stuff.
 So, every day is different but for the most part, it is all about balance.
 And I think that it is possible to run your own business.
 It does get tiresome.
-I am looking for possibly an intern soon but I just want to make sure that I’m ready to delegate in a sense because I feel like you can be your own boss, you can run your own show, but having to delegate — now that’s a different story.
+I am looking for possibly an intern soon but I just want to make sure that I’m ready because I feel like you can be your own boss, you can run your own show, but having to delegate — now that’s a different story.

 Denequa, what is your definition of a BAUCE woman?